Ball Valves

 Reduced port or reduced bore

-In Reduced port (more commonly known as reduced bore) ball valves, flow through the valve is one pipe size smaller than the valve’s pipe size resulting in flow area being smaller than pipe.
+In Reduced port (more commonly known as reduced bore) ball valves, flow through the valve is one pipe size smaller than the valve’s pipe size resulting in the flow area being smaller than a pipe.

 Sanitary Valve Series Brochure

-Showing all 2 results
+Showing all 3 results